 Hearing the bells ringing loudly from being sound asleep and groggily wondering how Ruby got out of her crate and was ringing the bells, I jumped up to investigate.
 As I approached the door and KK, he gave me his signature look of “uh oh”, made his little squeaky/grunting noise he does right before he is chased (one of his favorite games), and darted towards the laundry room.
 Halfway there, he stopped and looked back at me, to let me know he wanted me to follow him.
 Since the laundry room is where they are fed, I was beginning to see what he was up to.
 I’d gotten to bed super late and I had put food out for them before I went, so they would have plenty to eat until I got up.
 It was STILL sitting in the bowls!
 I told KK he had food and to not be ringing that bell again as I turned and headed back to bed.

 Eventually, Ruby was using the bells to indicate needing to go out by softly nudging them, while the cats continued to ring them like the ship was sinking.
 Repeatedly.
 Once again, I had to take them off the door after I let Ruby back in so I could have a break from the craziness.
 After another couple of months, I permanently took them off the door and just relied on Ruby to go to the door and then peek around the half wall to let me know she had to go out.
-Since she normally follows me around the house, if she wasn’t within a foot of my feet, I knew she was probably waiting at the door.

 In conclusion, the potty doorbells (http://amzn.to/2vmq8Kc) are a great way to house train your dog, or for your cat to train you.
 It took a little while for the cats to stop going to the door and I had to re-train KK to stop taking out his frustration at not being let out at the front door by scratching the door trim, but it eventually all worked out.
 Ruby is fully house trained, the cats are back to using their own door, except for when they don’t want to, and I still have most of my sanity.
 For now.